EmmyEJohnson/djangoPythonAPI-recipeApp/README.md

-# djangoPythonAPI-recipeApp
+# Django and Python Recipe API App
-Recipe API Project using Django, Python, PostgreSQL, and Docker
+Recipe API Project using Django, Django REST framework, Python, PostgreSQL, Docker, and Swagger UI for the automated documentation for API